cross-breeding goats

 Step #4.
 Monitor the Does

-Once you have bred your does, it is important to monitor them closely for signs of heat and pregnancy.
-During this time, keep notes in their individual record journals about how they look throughout the season – what health issues came up during gestation, if there were any difficulties during labor, etc. Notes like these can be invaluable if a similar issue arises in the future.
+Once you have bred your does, it is important to monitor them closely for signs of heat and signs your goat is bred.
+During this time, keep notes on their individual record pages about how they look throughout the season – what health issues came up during gestation, if there were any difficulties during labor, etc.

 Cross-breeding goats is a great way to bring in desirable traits from different bloodlines into your herd.
 It’s important to stay organized, select does with desirable traits, understand how to breed them, and monitor them closely during gestation.
-With good organization and management practices, cross-breeding can be a successful endeavor for any goat farmer.